spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/update-cluster-profile.md

 5. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.

 ## Update the Pack Version

 Packs typically contain changes between versions, such as the addition or removal of parameters and policies.
-The following steps guide you in updating configurations.
+The following steps will guide you in updating configurations.

 :::caution